Creating and Modifying Users

 Editing inbound network rules for users

-By default, the organization inbound network rules contain a single rule allowing access from any IP address to any protocol (SFTP or FTPS).
-To restrict access, you will have to remove this rule or edit it to use a restrictive CIDR (Classless Inter-Domain Routing - an IP range).
+By default, the organization inbound network rules contain a single rule allowing access from any IP address to any endpoint or protocol (SFTP, FTPS or Web Portal).
+To restrict access, you will have to remove this rule or edit it to use a restrictive CIDR (Classless Inter-Domain Routing - an IP address range).

 Editing inbound network rules is only available within certain plans.
 Read more about our different plans here